liming-ai/liming-ai.github.io/_pages/about.md

 - We propose RewardEdit-20K, a multi-perspective reward dataset for instruction-based image editing.
 - We show that multiperspective reward information can be utilized as additional conditions to better guide image editing.
-- We establish a real-world image editing evaluation benchmark Real-Edit and introduced a human-aligned image editing evaluation method based on GPT-4o.
+- We establish a real-world image editing benchmark Real-Edit and introduced a human-aligned image editing evaluation method based on GPT-4o.
 </div>
 </div>